 Creating things for people.
 This is the primal theme of probably Denmark’s most famous architect of all time: Jørn Utzon.
 His career culminated in 1957 when he won the international architectural competition for the Sydney Opera House.
 It is a thoroughly ingenious work that justifiably made him an icon of 20th Century architecture.

-In developing his designs for Lightyears, Jørn Utzon has worked to ensure that light constantly promotes the atmosphere of a room, whether it is used for cosy togetherness, for a particular function or for sheer inspiration.
-The designs of his first lamp for Lightyears draw a golden thread from the Sydney Opera House.
+In developing his designs for Fritz Hansen, Jørn Utzon has worked to ensure that light constantly promotes the atmosphere of a room, whether it is used for cosy togetherness, for a particular function or for sheer inspiration.
+The designs of his first lamp for Fritz Hansen draw a golden thread from the Sydney Opera House.
 It completes the picture of Jørn Utzon as a lamp designer and architect of highest international stature.

 Jørn Utzon was born on April 9, 1918 in Copenhagen.
 He received his Diploma in Architecture from the Royal Academy of Fine Arts, Copenhagen in 1942 and established his own architectural office there in 1946.